WesleyBryie/ChumBucket/wiki/faq.md

  > You don't.
 The methods detailed above won't work on paid streaming sites such as netflix, hulu, disney+, etc. due to their implementation of the Widevine DRM to encrypt the video stream.
 Scene groups and p2p groups have obtained methods to crack Widevine-protected streams, but they are kept internal to these groups, due to the fact that public disclosure of these methods would cause the exploits to be patched.

-* How do I download video from pan baidu?
+* How do I download from pan baidu?
  > https://cs.rin.ru/forum/viewtopic.php?f=30&t=75480

 &nbsp;